Are the fees you charge your clients in line with the value of service you’re providing?

 Step 2: Deduct and divide

 If you’ve set a pre-determined fee for your design service, divide it by the hours set out in Step 1 and determine your hourly charge out rate.
-Remember you’ll need to deduct your overheads from this figure (phones, office supplies, rent, insurance, electricity etc. – work out your monthly expenses and divide it by the number of hours you’ll be working).
+Remember you’ll need to deduct your overheads from this figure (phones, software, office supplies, rent, insurance, electricity etc. – work out your monthly expenses and divide it by the number of hours you’ll be working).

 Step 3: Reflect and Review